AntonYudin/wildfly-securityrealm-ejb/README.md

 Deploy the EJB security realm module into $wildflydir/modules directory.

-Use setup-security-wildfly-example.cli file to add the realm configuration to the standalone.xml.
+Use setup-security-wildfly-example.cli file to add the realm configuration and http configuration to the standalone.xml.

 In this file change **java:app/logic-1.0/LDAPAuthentication** to the path to your custom EJB authentication bean. (line 16 in setup-security-wildfly-example.cli)